 How Does Solar Power Lighting Work?

-So perhaps you're in the market for solar power lighting, and you're curious about how it works.
+So you're in the market for commercial soalr lighting and now you're asking yourself, How does solar power lighting work?
 You're in luck!
 Greenshine New Energy has a collection of over 30 years in solar lighting experience, and we're here to give you the details on how this technology has surpassed regular lighting methods.
 This 5-minute read will give you a brief overview of solar energy, how it works, and how it can solve problems of expensive lighting.

 How Solar Powered Lighting Works

 We'll skip out on the super techy stuff.
 Solar power is generated directly from the sun's rays striking a thin wafer that's (usually) made from silicon.
 The silicon is prepared in a vat either by heating it directly (poly-crystalline) or by drawing out a purer silicon ingot (mono-crystalline) through a process called the Czochralski process.
 Either of these kinds of solar cells (commonly referred to as photovoltaics) is great for use, but mono-crystalline panels are more efficient for solar power lighting.
 Sunlight strikes the panel and excites electrons in the silicon, thus generating power.
 The power is stored inside of a lead acid deep-cycle gel battery.